petemitton/chappell/README.md

 # Source material for William Chappell's Popular Music of the Olden Time.

-The 'new edition' is linked below:
+The pdf version of the 'new edition' is linked below:

 [Popular Music of the Olden Time](https://github.com/petemitton/chappell/blob/main/volume1/volume1.pdf)

 ## History and background.